Tundra orbit

 A Tundra orbit (орбита «Тундра») is a highly elliptical geosynchronous orbit with a high inclination (approximately 63.4°), an orbital period of one sidereal day, and a typical eccentricity between 0.2 and 0.3.
 A satellite placed in this orbit spends most of its time over a chosen area of the Earth, a phenomenon known as apogee dwell, which makes them particularly well suited for communications satellites serving high-latitude regions.

+The Tundra orbit, like the Molniya orbit, was developed by Soviet scientists.
+The Molniya orbit was specifically designed in the 1960s to provide better communication coverage for high-latitude regions, which geostationary satellites struggled to cover effectively.
+The Tundra orbit, while similar in its high inclination and elliptical shape, was developed later to offer continuous coverage over specific areas by having satellites spend most of their time over a chosen region.
+Both orbits were innovative solutions to the unique challenges posed by the Soviet Union's geographical location and the need for reliable communication and surveillance capabilities.

 The ground track of a satellite in a Tundra orbit is a closed figure 8 with a smaller loop over either the northern or southern hemisphere.
 This differentiates them from Molniya orbits designed to service high-latitude regions, which have the same inclination but half the period and do not loiter over a single region.

 Uses

 Tundra and Molniya orbits are used to provide high-latitude users with higher elevation angles than a geostationary orbit.
 This is desirable as broadcasting to these latitudes from a geostationary orbit (above the Earth's equator) requires considerable power due to the low elevation angles, and the extra distance and atmospheric attenuation that comes with it.
 Sites located above 81° latitude are unable to view geocentric satellites at all, and as a rule of thumb, elevation angles of less than 10° can cause problems, depending on the communications frequency.

 Highly elliptical orbits provide an alternative to geostationary ones, as they remain over their desired high-latitude regions for long periods of time at the apogee.
 Their convenience is mitigated by cost, however: two satellites are required to provide continuous coverage from a Tundra orbit (three from a Molniya orbit).

 A ground station receiving data from a satellite constellation in a highly elliptical orbit must periodically switch between satellites and deal with varying signal strengths, latency and Doppler shifts as the satellite's range changes throughout its orbit.
 These changes are less pronounced for satellites in a Tundra orbit, given their increased distance from the surface, making tracking and communication more efficient.
 Additionally, unlike the Molniya orbit, a satellite in a Tundra orbit avoids passing through the Van Allen belts.

 Despite these advantages the Tundra orbit is used less often than a Molniya orbit in part due to the higher launch energy required.